dag10/DrewGraphics/README.md

 Some scenes have a VR variant (designated by the -vr suffix).
 These scenes rely on an OpenVR-supported headset being connected.

-**CaVR** is a simple proof-of-concept VR game I'm developing with the engine.
+**CaVR** is a simple proof-of-concept VR "game" I build for a senior project in university.
 In it, a small spaceship attached to one of the VR controllers has to navigate an infinite and ever-shrinking cave while collecting fuel cells and avoiding collision with the walls.